sara-montanari/sexyPowerplant/background/powerplantHistory.md

 wiht commit -m you can add a message to yor file in git

 ### use checkout to change order of versions of committed files
+i.e.
-i.e. git checkout HEAD~1 file --> the last version is now the current verison git checkout HEAD file --> now back to the current version as current version
+git checkout HEAD~1 file --> change to the previous version that was committed git checkout HEAD file --> now back to the current version ((committed)

+Cannot do if versions are not committed, they will be lost wiht checkout

+After checkout to another version, commit to save it as the latest committed version